 Small business 101: A private practice is like a small business.
 “The only thing different is that a third party, and not the customer, is paying for the service,” said Lion . . .
 “On average, there’s a 10% to 15% profit leak in a private practice.”
 Much of that is tied to money owed to the practice by patients or insurers.
 “This is also why they are seeing a cash crunch.”

 This is one of the biggest problems in healthcare: accounts receivable.
 Let’s say you’re a careful businessman, watching over your medical practice with the utmost attention.
-You monitor the cash flow.
-You pay bills on time.
-You file claims to insurance companies right away.
+You monitor the cash flow, pay bills on time and file claims to insurance companies right away.
 Even if you’re doing everything “right,” you can still find your medical practice with a cash shortage because so much money is tied up in accounts receivable.
 You’re waiting for patients’ checks to go through.
-You’re waiting for Medicaid and Medicare reimbursements from the government.
-You’re waiting for insurance companies to pay claims.
+You’re waiting for Medicaid and Medicare reimbursements from the government and for insurance companies to pay claims.
 There’s a gap between the time your patients walk out the door and the time you receive payment for services rendered.

 Do you have options?
 For some medical practices, this cash shortage has led doctors to apply for business loans to keep them afloat.
 Kavilanz writes, “From 2000 to 2011, Small Business Administration loans to physicians’ offices, including private practice doctors and mental health specialists, ballooned to $675 million from less than $60 million.”
 While business loans can work effectively to provide cash when money is tight, industry experts don’t look on this trend favorably.
 Kavilanz suggests doctors are living on business loans.